tomeczeklmaooo/spark/README.md

 The dependencies necessary are already included in the source code.

 ### Installation / Building
-I'm not providing any executables or distro-specific packages, so you need to compile it yourself.<br><br>
+I'm not providing any executables or distro-specific packages, so you need to compile it yourself.<br>

 To compile, use the provided bash script:
 ```